Integrative mental health therapy

 Father and son on the beach in West Palm Beach—emotional connection and lifestyle health

-I offer online integrative mental health therapy for adults across Florida, including Delray Beach, Boca Raton, Palm Beach County, and nearby areas.
+I offer online Integrative mental health therapy for adults across Florida, including Delray Beach, Boca Raton, West Palm Beach, Fort Lauderdale, and nearby areas.

 I’m also licensed in Illinois and see clients across the state, including Chicago.